 Depression is associated with reduced levels of the monoamines in the brain, such as noradrenaline.
-The selective noradrenaline re-uptake inhibitors (NARIs) are thought to restore the levels of noradrenaline in the synaptic cleft by binding at the noradrenaline re-uptake transporter preventing the re-uptake and subsequent degradation of noradrenaline.
+The selective noradrenaline re-uptake inhibitors (NRIs) are thought to restore the levels of noradrenaline in the synaptic cleft by binding at the noradrenaline re-uptake transporter preventing the re-uptake and subsequent degradation of noradrenaline.
 This re-uptake blockade leads to the accumulation of noradrenaline in the synaptic cleft and the concentration of noradrenaline returns to within the normal range.
-This action of NARIs is though to contribute to the alleviation of the symptoms of depression.
-In the presence of the NARI, small amounts of noradrenaline continue to be degraded in the synaptic cleft.
+This action of NRIs is though to contribute to the alleviation of the symptoms of depression.
+In the presence of the NRI, small amounts of noradrenaline continue to be degraded in the synaptic cleft.